HomeArticlesThe Psychology of Paying Off Debt: Why It Feels Hard

 When asked why he quit both times, he gave the same answer each time: “It just stopped feeling like it was working.”

-That phrase — "stopped feeling like it was working" — is the most important sentence in debt payoff psychology.
+That phrase — stopped feeling like it was working — is one of the most important ideas in debt payoff psychology.
 His plans had been working mathematically.
 His balances were decreasing.
 His interest charges were falling.
-But the emotional feedback loop he needed to stay motivated was absent from both plans.
-He could not feel the progress, so his brain registered it as failure.
+But the emotional feedback loop he needed to stay engaged was missing.
+He could not feel the progress, so his brain registered the experience as failure.
 And when the brain registers failure, it looks for an exit.

-The plan was redesigned entirely around what would feel like progress to him specifically — not what the math said was optimal.
-The snowball method was used despite the fact that the avalanche would have saved him approximately $800 more.
+The plan was redesigned entirely around what would feel like progress to him specifically — not just what the math said was optimal.
+The snowball method was used despite the fact that the avalanche would have saved him somewhat more.
 Visible milestone markers were set.
-A monthly review focused on exactly how far he had come — not how far he had to go.
+A monthly review focused on exactly how far he had come — not only how far he had left to go.

 He paid off all four cards in 34 months.
 He never quit.